-Countable (used with pl. nouns) Non-Countable (used with sing. nouns)
+Countable (with plural nouns) Non-countable (with singular nouns)

 Number Amount

 More Much

 Fewer Less

-- Incorrect: The Georges Bank seamounts rise thousands of feet from the ocean floor and are home to a large amount of deep-sea corals and sponges, many of which are unknown to science. - Correct: The Georges Bank seamounts rise thousands of feet from the ocean floor and are home to a large number of deep-sea corals and sponges, many of which are unknown to science.
+Incorrect: The Georges Bank seamounts rise thousands of feet from the ocean floor and are home to a large amount of deep-sea corals and sponges, many of which are unknown to science.

+Correct: The Georges Bank seamounts rise thousands of feet from the ocean floor and are home to a large number of deep-sea corals and sponges, many of which are unknown to science.